ShridhiGupta/ChatMate/README.md

 - Built with React and modern web technologies
 - Powered by Google Gemini AI
-- Inspired by modern healthcare applications
+- Inspired by modern chat applications
-- Special thanks to all contributors

 ---

-**LifeSense AI** - Empowering users with instant healthcare information.
+**ChatMate** - Empowering users with helpful information and smart responses.

 Last Updated: 2024